 It is worth noting that this is an average across all methane-emitting systems — in 1.5 degrees C pathways, energy systems must reduce methane emissions by around 60% while other systems like agriculture see reductions of less than 30%.

-As of August 1, 2022, 121 countries had endorsed this pledge, including countries that had not submitted an official Nationally Determined Contribution (NDC) to the United Nations Framework Convention on Climate Change (UNFCCC).
+As of March 2024, 158 countries, including the European Union, had endorsed this pledge, including countries that had not submitted an official nationally determined contribution (NDC) to the United Nations Framework Convention on Climate Change (UNFCCC).

 Under this initiative, more than $328 million has been pledged to drastically reduce methane emissions from three key economic sectors: fossil fuel energy, waste and agriculture.